We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Can You Sell Bitcoin?

 Bitcoin is relatively easy to sell with a wide selection of exchanges and brokers available.
-The best crypto exchange to use allow the selling of Bitcoin into fiat currency off-ramp that can be withdrawn to a bank account.
+The best crypto exchange to use allows the selling of Bitcoin into fiat currency off-ramp that can be withdrawn to a bank account.
 Once Bitcoin is converted to USD or another fiat currency, the cash-out process can be completed by selecting a payment method such as a bank transfer, card payment, or e-wallet services like PayPal account and Apple Pay to withdraw the funds.

 How to Sell Bitcoin – Quick Tutorial